postgrespro/pg_pathman/README.md

 (4 rows)
 ```

-`PartitionRouter` is another *proxy node* used in conjunction with `PartitionFilter` to enable cross-partition UPDATEs (i.e. when you update any column of a partitioning key).
+`PartitionRouter` is another *proxy node* used in conjunction with `PartitionFilter` to enable cross-partition UPDATEs (i.e. when update of partitioning key requires that we move row to another partition).
 Since this node has a great deal of side effects (ordinary `UPDATE` becomes slower; cross-partition `UPDATE` is transformed into `DELETE + INSERT`), it is disabled by default.
 To enable it, refer to the list of [GUCs](#disabling-pg_pathman) below.

 ```plpgsql
 EXPLAIN (COSTS OFF)